Survival, Evasion, Resistance and Escape: Allegations of misuse

 From its origins in the 1950s, the "Resistance" portion of SERE was based upon a firm belief in and commitment to the protections of the Geneva conventions (as above).
 That opposing forces chose to ignore those protections was the very reason for creating the Code of Conduct and the ensuing development of "Resistance Training" (as above).
-While it has since been thoroughly emphasized and shown through compelling evidence (as below) that some NON-SERE military personnel who falsely claimed to be U.S. "SERE Instructors" engaged in the unlawful taking of and misuse of SERE "training materials" (which were created for the purpose of helping U.S. Military personnel prepare for and resist the unlawful and immoral torture techniques being used by enemies) and then used those materials as "training guides" for developing torture and "enhanced interrogation" methods supported by President Bush, there remain some who persist in conflating "SERE Techniques" with "Detainee Interrogation/Torture" by misguided CIA and other U.S. military personnel.
+However, some have argued that SERE's "Resistance" protocols were subverted by the U.S. military, and that it used Resistance-rooted training designed to help soldiers resist illegal and immoral means of torture for purposes of actively engaging in the torture of Guantanamo POWs.
+These allegations remain unproven, however, though some persist in conflating "SERE techniques" in misguided fashion with alleged incidents of "detainee interrogation/torture" by CIA and U.S. military personnel.

-By definition, there are NO "SERE Techniques" involving torture as the "R" in SERE is about "Resistance training" to assist American POWs (or captives) in resisting unlawful force or methods intended to compel them to act against their fellow prisoners or their honor as soldiers.
+By definition, there are no "SERE techniques" involving torture: the "R" in SERE is about "Resistance training," intended solely to assist American POWs (or captives) in resisting unlawful force or methods intended to compel them to act against their fellow prisoners or their honor as soldiers.
+Nonetheless, the collective actions of the U.S. military as well as military contractors – including tangible proof of torture in some locations, most infamously Abu Ghraib – has raised questions over whether certain SERE techniques were inappropriately used.